dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-02-19-the-egg-of-the-phoenix.md

 -   **Love:** Bitcoin is opt-in.
 It will never force you to use it.
 All interactions are completely voluntary.
 It does not coerce.
 It is open, transparent, and welcoming to all.
 Always.
--   **Responsibility**: Bitcoin puts the responsibility upon you, and it is also responsible in itself: no waste, no unnecessary parts, no leakage.
+-   **Responsibility**: Bitcoin puts the responsibility upon you, the individual.
+    But it is also responsible in itself: no waste, no unnecessary parts, no leakage.
 A closed-loop monetary base of 21 million, never more.
 No irresponsible bailouts.
 No handouts to the well-connected.
 No favors, for no one, ever.
 Everyone is equal in the eyes of Bitcoin.

 We are past the \"laugh at you\" stage now.
 It was clear from the beginning that *if* Bitcoin grew big